mkurath/Github-Editor-New-Repository/docs/class2/module2/lab1.rst

    - ls
    - Change directory to the azure-f5
    - cd azure-f5
 #.
 Build Docker container (hint: note the period at the end of the command.
-(A space is required after the period for this command to work)

-   - sudo docker build -t agility2018
+   - sudo docker build -t agility2018 . **(A space is required after the period for this command to work)**
-   - This step will take about 10 minutes
+   - **This step will take about 10 minutes**
    - Verify that the agility2018 container exists and look at the other docker containers currently on the system
    - sudo docker images
    - Run the Docker container